Monthly Archive for October, 2007

 It wants to give the message to the country and also to the international community about their capability to launch attacks on Security Forces even in the South despite the setbacks suffered by the outfit in the Wanni and

-the Jaffna Forward Defence Lines.
+A?A?the Jaffna Forward Defence Lines.

 But, it is very evident from this attack that the LTTE is in a desperate state.
 If not, why target an Army detachment guarding the Yala National Park.
-It also betrays a sign of desperation after the outfit’s inability to launch any major attack in the North or in the Wanni.
+It also betrays a sign of desperation after the outfitA?a??a??s inability to launch any major attack in the North or in the Wanni.

 Out of the seven soldiers attached to the detachment manned by the troops of the 18 Sri Lanka National Guard six were killed in this unexpected attack.